MikaValjakka/Linux-palvelimet---ICI003AS2A-3016/suosikkiohjelmani_Linuxilla.md

 #include <stdio.h>

 int main(void) {
-    printf("So if you see my downeaster "Alexa"\n
-              And if you work with the rod and the reel\n Tell my wife I am trolling Atlantis\n And I still have my hands on the wheel\n");
+    printf("So if you see my downeaster \"Alexa\"\n" "And if you work with the rod and the reel\n" "Tell my wife I am trolling Atlantis\n" "And I still have my hands on the wheel\n");
     return 0;
 }
 ```